alexlee9899/KDS/README.md

-# Welcome to your Expo app 👋
+# Welcome to My KDS app 👋

 This is an Expo project created with `create-expo-app` and integrated with React Native.